A Veteran’s Resume and Job Hunting Guide

 New Jersey

-• New Jersey Department of Labor and Workforce Development: This workforce development center offers a state-level job board as well as a variety of other resources for veterans seeking work.
+• New Jersey Department of Labor and Workforce Development: This workforce development center offers a state-level job board as well as a mix of other resources for veterans seeking work.

 New Mexico

-• GI Bill Comparison Tool: You can use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.
+• GI Bill Comparison Tool: Use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.

 • New Mexico Workforce Connection: This workforce development center offers a variety of useful resources for veterans seeking work, including a state-level job board that allows you to search for open civilian positions that match your military occupation code.